 The most obvious difference between lead-acid and LiFePO4 batteries is weight.
 For example, a 31-series lead-acid deep-cycle battery that offers 105 amp-hours weighs around 60 pounds, while an X2Power SLIL31-125DC-BT 12-volt deep-cycle battery that provides 125 amp-hours weighs just 33.6 pounds.
 This can make an even bigger difference if, for example, you’re assembling a bank of three 12-volt batteries for a 36-volt saltwater trolling motor—that’s 180 pounds for the three lead-acid batteries versus 101 pounds for the three lithiums.

 Weight savings can become even more remarkable because many companies offer single lithium batteries in 24, 36 and even 48 volts, as well as 12 volts.
-A case in point is the Dakota Lithium 36-volt 100-amp-hour battery that weighs just 32 pounds, saving 148 pounds when it replaces three lead-acid 12-volt batteries.
+A case in point, the Dakota Lithium 36-volt 100-amp-hour battery weighs just 32 pounds.
+A Norsk 36-volt 60-amp-hour battery weighs about 40 pounds too.
+That’s saving of 140-plus pounds when these new options replace three lead-acid 12-volt batteries.

 Life Expectancy